codebee12/book-recommendation-system/README.md

 Book recommendation system using content based as well as collaborative approach on Amazon dataset.
 # Book Recommendation System

-The system is a hybrid approach based book recommendation system.
-The hybrid approach is a combination of both content as well as collaborative filtering techniques.
+Content based and collaborative filtering are the traditional methods used in recommendation systems.

 # Dataset